sehattersley/Met_Office_Data/README.md

 # Met_Office_Data
-Python script to pull met office data and post it to emoncms
+Python script to pull Met Office data and post it to emoncms.

+Dont forget to unzip the pytz folder.